Examples

 # Filter_by

-In the case of the filter_by filter, it must be used for meta attributes or custom fields of the Content Type, for example:
+The filter_by filter is used for meta attributes or custom fields of the Content Type, for example:

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | filter_by: field: 'field_name' | sort_by: 'fields.date' , 'desc' | limit 8 %}